-Research and Development

-We support our drug discovery and development efforts through the commitment of significant resources to discovery, research and development (R&D) programs, and business development opportunities.
+Research and Development.
+We support our drug discovery and development efforts through the commitment of significant resources to discovery, R&D programs, and business development opportunities.

 Costs are reflected in the applicable development stage based upon the program status when incurred.
 Therefore, the same program could be reflected in different development stages in the same reporting period.
 For several of our programs, the R&D activities are part of our collaborative and other relationships.